 Introduction to Satellite Beach, Florida

 Satellite Beach, Florida, in Brevard county, is 6 miles N of Melbourne, Florida (center to center) and 115 miles E of Tampa, Florida.
-The city, which is considered part of the Melbourne - Titusville - Palm Bay metropolitan area, has a population of 9,577.
+The city is considered part of the Melbourne-Titusville-Palm Bay metropolitan area.

 Satellite Beach History